electoralstats/primary-poll-tracker/README.md

 primary-poll-tracker is the Electoral Statistics tool to track national standing in the 2016 Presidential primaries.
+Methodology is explained [here](http://electoralstatistics.com/primary-poll-tracker-methodology/).

 PollFetcher.py fetches the polls from [Pollster](http://elections.huffingtonpost.com/pollster) and puts them in a MySQL database.
 The script first adjusts the MySQL database according to the candidate lists dem-candidates.txt and repub-candidates.txt and then fetches polling for all of those candidates